Cyphs/SteamDeckSTR/README.md

-# pikdum's steam deck tools
+# SteamDeckSTR

-## what is this
+## What is this?

-a collection of steam deck tools and scripts to help automate some things, starting with installing vortex
+This is a fork of [pikdum](https://github.com/pikdum)'s [steam-deck](https://github.com/pikdum/steam-deck) repo which is a collection of Steam Deck tools and scripts to help automate some things, starting with installing Vortex.

+This version attempts to simplify the process for playing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993) (STR) in SteamOS.

+Mod Organizer 2 is my mod manager of choice in Windows, but Vortex seems less problematic for running STR on the Deck and might be more beginner-friendly.

-## install
+## Install

-1. right click and save as [this install.desktop link](https://raw.githubusercontent.com/pikdum/steam-deck/master/install.desktop)
+1. Right click and save as [this install.desktop link](https://raw.githubusercontent.com/Cyphs/steam-deck/master/install.desktop)
-2. go to the downloads folder, move the `install.desktop` file to the desktop, and double click to run it
+2. Go to the Downloads folder, move the `install.desktop` file to the desktop, and double click to run it

 or